Chitty Bang Bang: Chitty 4

-Parry-Thomas rechristened the car Babs and rebuilt it with four Zenith carburettors and his own design of pistons.
-In April 1926, Parry-Thomas used the car to win the land speed record at 171.02 mph (273.6 km/h).
-However, he was killed in the vehicle in a later attempt on 3 March 1927.
-Babs was buried at Pendine Sands in Wales, but was later recovered and restored and remained on display at the Pendine Museum of Speed during the summer until its demolition in 2019 and will return when the new Sands of Speed Museum is finished.
-It is displayed at Brooklands Museum during the winter.
+Parry-Thomas renamed the car Babs and rebuilt it with four Zenith carburettors and pistons of his own design.
+In April 1926, Parry-Thomas used the car to set the land speed record at 171.02 mph (273.6 km/h).
+He was killed in the vehicle in a later attempt on 3 March 1927.

+The largest-capacity racing car ever to run at Brooklands, Babs was buried at Pendine Sands in Wales, but was recovered and restored in 1967, and remains on display at the Pendine Museum of Speed during the summer, and at Brooklands Museum during the winter.